jagermesh/breeze/README.md

 ## br.storage - wrapper for HTML5 local/session storage

-Why?:
+Why?

 - chaining, yep, neat jQuery thing
 - .inc for strings
+- .extend for objects
 - .append/.prepend/.takeLast/.takeFirst for arrays
-- .extend for objects

 There are two objects: